IUDataStructuresCourse/course-web-page-spring-2024/lectures/heaps.md

      / \    /
     2   4  1

+Note that the maximum element must be the root, which makes this data structure good for implementing a priority queue.

+## Array Representation

+The choice of using complete binary trees is to enable a space-efficient representation.

-Idea: store elements in an array left-to-right, one level at a time, top-to-bottom.
+We store the elements in an array left-to-right, one level at a time, top-to-bottom.

               0  1  2  3  4  5  6  7  8  9
             [16,14,10, 8, 7, 9, 3, 2, 4, 1]

-Def.
-A **heap** is an array viewed as a nearly complete binary tree.
-Given an array A, the root of the tree is stored at A[0] and for a node stored at index i, the left child is stored at index 2i+1 and the right child is stored at index 2(i+1).
+Note that the root of the tree is stored at A[0] and for a node stored at index i, the left child is stored at index 2i+1 and the right child is stored at index 2(i+1).
-(Not to be confused with the use of "heap" to mean a computer's main memory.)

     left(i) = 2*i + 1

     right(i) = 2*(i + 1)

     parent(i) =  floor( (i-1) / 2 )

-Def.
-A **max heap** is a heap in which for every node other than the root, A[i] ≤ A[parent(i)]

-This is called the **heap property** or max-heap property.
-One can instead create a min-heap by flipping this around.

 Overview of the Heap operations